What is a sudden hearing loss? – Definition of sudden hearing loss

 The vast majority of cases are those with sudden hearing loss in one ear.
 Unilateral hearing loss particularly affects communication in situations with background noise.

-For the majority of the patients where the recovery from sudden hearing loss is not happening, hearing aids and assistive listening devices are the best treatment.
+For the majority of the patients where the recovery from sudden hearing loss is not happening, the use of hearing aids is often the best treatment.
 Cochlear implants may be considered for SSHL patients with severe to profound hearing loss.